-Design of any recommended facilities will be carried out by others or upon a new agreed scope of services.
+Design of any recommended fire protection systems, etc will be carried out by others or upon a new agreed scope of services.

 Once the fire risk assessment inspection and report is completed and issued to the client, then this scope of services will be complete.